kosmossen/godot_audio_library_manager/docs/getting_started.md

 - `data_save(data:Dictionary, full_overwrite:bool=true, bypass_verification:bool=false)`

-By default, the data.json is stored in `res://addons/audio_library_manager/data/`
+By default, the audio library file (audio_library.gdal) is stored in the root of the project.

 Next: ![JSON Data](json_data.md)